RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 intended tone, etc.

 There are really good existing solutions for that on the market including [Humanloop](https://humanloop.com) or [LangSmith](https://langsmith.com).
 They will help you not only in monitoring the performance of your RAG but also in building the datasets for the offline evals.

+### Human-in-the-loop

+All evals created up to this point are put in place by you and your presumptions.
+Feedback provided by your users can be also lazy and lacking.
+If the system you're creating isn't connected to your domain, you might not be able to provide the right answers.
+LLM-as-a-judge can be also imperfect and lacking nessesary context.
+To fix that, request or allocate a human with related domain knowledge to constantly review the AI’s answers and provide feedback.
+Aforementioned systems empower you in doing that and building the datasets based on that feedback.

 ## Generating answers